MatanPazi/controls_challenge/overview/overview.md

 ## Observer

-Since our model is explicitly linear due to out LPV-ARX model and dependent on speed, I've decided to initially implement an Linear Time-Varying Kalman Filter (LTV-KF) observer.
+Since our model is explicitly linear due to our LPV-ARX model, I've decided to initially implement a Linear Time-Varying Kalman Filter (LTV-KF) observer.
 Hopefully the Kalman filter will be robust enough to handle the non-gaussian distribution.
 Other observers can be tried later on if there is a poor fit.